Golevka2001/awtrix-scripts/README.md

 ### Apps

-Copy [config-example-EN.yaml](config-example-EN.yaml) to `config.yaml` and modify it according to your needs.
+Copy [config-example-EN.yaml](config-example-EN.yaml) to `config.yaml` and modify it according to your needs (You don't need to restart the service; changes will be picked up automatically).

 You can also modify each task's detailed settings in the [tasks](./tasks/) directory.